BenGutteridge/bengutteridge.github.io/_pages/cv.md

 ## Education
 ---
-* **University of Oxford** (2021-2025): DPhil Engineering Science
+* **University of Oxford** (2021-2026): DPhil Engineering Science
 * **University of Oxford** (2017-2021): MEng Engineering Science (First class)
 * A-Levels (2017): A\*A\*A\*A \| GCSEs (2015): 10 A\*s, 2 As

-## Research experience
+## Industry
 ---
+Deep Learning Intern, **QuantCo** (Jun-Aug 2024)

+* Worked on internal research project investigating LLM reasoning over long-context documents; prompt engineering and fine-tuning with noisy, multimodal long document (~30+ pages) data

+Visiting Data Scientist, **BCG X** (Mar-May 2024)

+* Data science/consulting internship; worked on the 'Pathfinder' flight schedule optimiser for British Airways
+* Software engineering and data science in Python, working with front-end developers to implement user-controlled constraints and new features in the backend

+Spring into Quant Finance, **G-Research** (Apr 2023)

+* Selected for competitive Spring Insights programme with training in ML, data science and finance; opportunities to network with senior researchers, and a summer internship fast-track opportunity.

+Intern, **QinetiQ** (Jul-Sep 2018, Jun-Sep 2019)

+* Awarded student scholarship; undertook two summer internships in RF, Secure Networks and Comms
+* Worked with team developing Counter-UAV Radar system, completed projects in MATLAB including data analysis on Doppler signatures and calibration files of a phased array radar, and used Monte Carlo simulation to find optimal calibrations.

+## Research
+---
-**Graph Rewiring Project**, *Networks & Society Group, MLRG, Oxford University* (Aug 2022 - Present)
+**Graph Neural Networks**, *Networks & Society Group, MLRG, Oxford University* (Aug 2022 - Present)
-* Continuation of AIMS mini-project supervised by Francesco Di Giovanni, Michael Bronstein and Xiaowen Dong.
+* Ongoing research in collaboration with Francesco Di Giovanni, Michael Bronstein and Xiaowen Dong.
-* Developing a GNN message-passing framework that allows for adaptive information flow using dynamic rewiring and delayed propagation.
+* Developed a GNN message-passing framework that allows for adaptive information flow using dynamic rewiring and delayed propagation.
 First-author paper, "[DRew: Dynamically Rewired Message Passing with Delay](https://arxiv.org/abs/2305.08018)", accepted to ICML 2023.

 **Zero Shot Coordination Project**, *Foerster Lab for AI Research, Oxford University* (Apr 2022 – Aug 2022)
 * AIMS mini-project investigating zero-shot coordination for continuous state-action spaces.